MineCube-MC/knock/README.md

 - knockbackffa.customize -> Customize the minigame settings

 ### Troubleshooting
-#### The server crashes
-When you reload the server, the plugin will mess up.
-What you can do is to just restart the server every time you changed a configuration file.
 #### Why the plugin won't work fine on X fork of PocketMine?
 Why are you even using a PocketMine fork?